JRKhoo/federated-learning/README.md

 - `weight`: >50% Missing values
 - `A1Cresult`: >50% Missing values
 - `max_glu_serum`: >50% Missing values
+- `payer_code`: Used to determine how the patient paid, no training value

 For entries with missing values, we chose to drop them instead of conducting imputation, as features with missing values tended to have a high percentage of such missing values, imputation would skew the results significantly.